robotlegs/robotlegs-framework/src/robotlegs/bender/framework/lifecycle/readme.md

 Invalid transitions can be captured by listening for the LifecycleEvent.ERROR event.
 If no listener is attached an Error will be thrown.

+## Hooking in to transitions

+The Lifecycle provides 4 distinct hooks: `before`, `when` and `after` any transition, and a `callback`, passed to the transition function itself, which runs between the _when_ and _after_ hooks.

+For clarity, the ordering is:

+1. _Before_ transitioning handlers run
+2. If there are no errors, the state is changed.
+If there are errors the callback passed to the transition is run, and the errors are passed to it, and we go no further
+3. _When_ transitioning handlers run
+4. The _callback_ passed to the transition is run
+5. _After_ transitioning handlers run

+A complete list of the process timing hooks:

+	beforeInitializing
+	whenIntitializing
+	afterIntializing

+	beforeSuspending
+	whenSuspending
+	afterSuspending

+	beforeResuming
+	whenResuming
+	afterResuming

+	beforeDestroying
+	whenDestroying
+	afterDestroying

+Timing hooks can be chained, as they return the same interface that you use to access them.

+### Wait, do we really need 4 different hooks?

+Each of the 4 hooks provides a particular way to hook into the transition.

+- `before` hooks can **block** the transition from happening.
+- `when` hooks are **non-blocking**, and run after the state has changed, but before the callback passed to the transition is run.
+- `after` hooks are **non-blocking**, and run after the callback passed to the transition is run.

+The callback passed to the transition can process the errors from the _before_ handlers, and runs whether or not the transition is made.
+The _when_ and _after_ hooks only run if the transition is successful (i.e. there are no _before_ handler errors).

+### Suspend and destroy handlers run backwards

+The `initialize` and `resume` transitions run their handlers in the order in which they were added.
+The `suspend` and `destroy` transitions run their handlers in reverse, so the last handler added to a particular phase, e.g. `whenDestroying`, is run first during that phase.

+### _Before, when_ and _after_ hooks persist, callbacks are one-time

+A handler added to `beforeSuspending` will be run every time the lifecycle is suspended.
+A callback passed to `suspend()` will run once only, unless you pass the same callback to the `suspend()` function when you run it again at a later time.

+### Before handlers

+A lifecycle provides 4 `before` hooks: `beforeInitializing`, `beforeSuspending`, `beforeResuming` and `beforeDestroying`.

+Handlers added to these transitions are executed when the transition starts and before any events are dispatched.

+A before handler must have one of the following signatures:

+- `handler():void`
+- `handler(phase:String):void`
+- `handler(phase:String, callback:Function):void`

+The phase will be the state that the lifecycle is attempting to transition into.
+For example: `initialize`

+#### A before handler can be asynchronous and can block the transition

+If a handler accepts a callback and calls the callback with an error, the transition will be terminated, and the state will be reverted to the pre-transition state.

+For more background on async handlers in Robotlegs 2 see:

++ core.async.readme
++ core.messaging.readme

+### When and After handlers

+When and After handlers are executed synchronously and must have one of the following signatures:

+- `handler():void`
+- `handler(phase:String):void`

+When and After handlers are not passed callbacks.

 ## Lifecycle Events

 A lifecycle dispatches the following events: